Yashika-code/Stock-Data-Intelligence-Dashboard/README.md

 ---

-## 📈 Frontend Dashboard
+## 📈 Frontend

-A basic frontend is included for visualization.
+A very basic frontend structure is included in the project.

-Steps:

-1. Open `frontend/index.html` in browser
-2. Select a company
-3. View the closing price trend on a line chart

-The frontend fetches data directly from the backend APIs.
+At present, the frontend is **minimal and optional**, and the main interaction with the project is through the backend APIs and Swagger UI.

 ---

-## 💡 Custom Metric – Volatility Score

-To add some creativity, a **Volatility Score** is calculated using the standard deviation of daily returns.

-This helps understand how much a stock price fluctuates and gives a rough idea of risk.

----

 ## 🔮 Possible Improvements

-If extended further, this project can include:
+* Add advanced metrics like volatility and moving averages
+* Stock comparison APIs
+* Full frontend dashboard with charts

-* Cloud deployment (Render / Oracle Cloud)
+* Cloud deployment
-* Basic ML-based price prediction
-* Docker support
+* Dockerization
-* Performance optimizations like caching

 ---

 ## ✅ Conclusion

-This project helped me understand:
+This project helped me gain practical experience with:

 * Working with real financial data
-* Data cleaning and analysis using Pandas
+* Data cleaning and processing using Pandas
-* Designing clean REST APIs
+* Designing REST APIs with FastAPI
-* Basic data visualization
+* Database integration using SQLite

+---